VirtoCommerce/vc-module-event-bus/docs/index.md

     }
 ]
 ```
 As you can see, *PayloadTransformationTemplate* value set to some value.
-It's a one-line, double-comma escaped value of a following scriban template:
+It's a one-line, double-comma escaped value of a following Scriban-template:
 ``` scriban
 {
   "EventId": "{{ id }}",